ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ### Read EDI files

-The generated `fromEdiString` function can be used to read EDI text files into the generated Ballerina record as shown below.
+The generated `fromEdiString` function can be used to read EDI text files into the generated Ballerina record, as shown below.

->**Note:** Any data item in the EDI can be accessed using the record's fields as shown in the example code below.
+>**Note:** Any data item in the EDI can be accessed using the record's fields, as shown in the example code below.

 ```ballerina
 import ballerina/io;